Author: Lem Chuck Moth

 Their weapons consist of bows and arrows, sabers, lances, and crossbow of bamboo wood.
 The musical instruments they used are very similar to those we use ourselves: the flute, the violin with five strings, the flute etc. They also used conches and drums to warn the people.

-This arrangement from the part of Khmer King, allowed the Cham communities to stay strong and to rally behind the Chenla uprising later against the Khmer court (Chenla: Introduction: It all started at Prey Nokor).
-During the reign of Jayavarman Kaundinya, the Chenla kings who were descendants of Kaundinya with Cham consorts would stage against the rest of the Kaundinya family to take back not only the throne of Champapura, but the whole establishment of the Kambojan Empire.
+This arrangement from the part of Khmer King, allowed the Cham communities to stay strong and to rally behind the Chenla uprising later against the Khmer court (Chenla: Introduction: It all started at Prey-Nokor).
+During the reign of Jayavarman Kaundinya, the Chenla kings who were descendants of Kaundinya with Cham consorts would stage against the rest of the Kaundinya family to take back not only the throne of Champapura, but also the whole establishment of the Kambojan Empire.
 Only then that the Cham power houses ceased to exist on the mainland Indochina.
-Driven out by the coalition of Khmer and Kambojan displaced courts, the Cham legacies were virtually wiped out from the mainland to take refuge at Java (Dvaravati: The rise of the Javanese Empire: The Ho-ling Kingdom of Java).
-Under the Khmer control, Champapura became now the capital of Prey Nokor (Lin-yi) and still retained its name in inscriptions of both the Khmer and the Chola kings.
-During the Angkorian period, Prey Nokor became a cardinal state of the Khmer Cakravatin Empire and Champapura was a strategic Khmer commercial seaport competing against the Chinese port of Je-nan.
+Driven out by the coalition of Khmer and Kambojan displaced courts, the Cham legacies were virtually wiped out from the mainland to take refuge at Java (Dvaravati: The rise of the Javanese Empire: The Ho-Ling Kingdom of Java).
+Under the Khmer control, Champapura became the capital of Prey-Nokor (Lin-Yi) and still retained its name in inscriptions of both the Khmer and the Chola kings.
+During the Angkorian period, Prey-Nokor became a cardinal state of the Khmer Cakravatin Empire and Champapura was a strategic Khmer commercial seaport competing against the Chinese port of Je-nan.
 During each decline of the Khmer Empire, the Cham court from Java came back to take control of Champapura and established it as a vassal of Java.
-Having its capital at Po Nokor, the kingdom of Champa was more like a military command post of Java and lasted as long as the Khmer Empire was in a crisis situation.
+Having its capital at Po-Nokor, the kingdom of Champa was more like a military command post of Java and lasted as long as the Khmer Empire was in a crisis situation.

 As his name implies, Kaundinya was a member of the eminent ancient Aryan clan, the Nanda.
 In the inscription of Vo-Canh, he was introduced as Kau-Nandinya (a complete form of Kaundinya) of Mararaja (Meruraja) lineage.
 It identifies him as a member of the Nanda Royal house that was represented by a bull or a cow.
 Rooted in Southeast Asia, the Nanda was an ancient legacy of the agriculturist societies of the Hoabinhian culture.
-The culture soon spread itself to Central Asia and the rest of the world through the expansion of the Meru Culture.
-Because of the advance knowledge that they brought with them, the Nandas were quick to bring their new kingdom to fame and glory.
-Subdued by Ashoka, they were forced to stay at the background and were gradually absorded under the control of the Mauryans through intermarriage.
+The Sun culture soon spread itself to Central Asia and the rest of the world through the expansion of the Meru Culture.
+Because of the advance knowledge that they brought with them, the Nandas were quick to bring their New Kingdom to fame and glory.
+Subdued by Ashoka, they were forced to stay at the background and were gradually absorbed under the control of the Mauryans through intermarriage.
 Evidences show that the formation of the mighty Gupta royal house contained both members of the Nanda and the Mauryan houses as a combined legacy of the fallen courts of the Tchou and Wu.
-In the mixture, members of the Xiang that represented the grass-root of king Samantha's direct descendant was always considered as the ancestral lineage of the two dynasties.
-The emergence of the Gupta court at Magadha suggests the return of the Tchou dynasty to the Gangetic India and to rebuild India after wresting the Magadhan throne back from the Sakan powerhouses.
-Evidences show that during the fight, they receive support from both the native Xiang court of Prey-nokor and the Funan king Fan Man and that Kaundinya was more likely raised in the court of Funan.
-Chinese texts comment that his return as an important evolution in the new Indianization of Southeast Asia.
+In the mixture, members of the Xiang dynasty that represented the grass-root of King Samantha's direct descendant was always considered as the ancestral lineage of the two dynasties.
+The emergence of the Gupta court at Magadha suggests the return of the Tchou dynasty back in the Gangetic India after wresting the Magadhan throne from the Sakan powerhouses.
+Evidences show that during the fight, they receive support from both the native Xiang court of Prey-Nokor and the Funan court of king Fan Man.
+In that regard, the Nanda was seen more connected with the Xiang court of Prey-Nokor while the Guptas already took control of both Funan and the Vakataka court of Deccan.
+Chinese texts comment that under his leadership, a new wave of Indianization of Southeast Asia was under-way.

 In the south he (Kaundinya) arrived at Pan Pan.
 The people of Funan appeased to him; the whole kingdom rose up with joy went before him, and chose him king.
 He changed all the laws to conform to system of India.
 (Funan: VI: Page 269)